-The ambition then was to have our own studio on the hospital premises so that we could broadcast our programmes ‘live’.
+Co-founders Chris Payne and our late Chairman Alan Hardy’s ambition was to have our own studio on the hospital premises so that we could broadcast our programmes ‘live’.
 That ambition was realised in the mid 1970’s, when some rooms became available above the kitchens in the old hospital.
 We converted them into studios and even built our own mixing desk, because that kind of equipment was very expensive to buy in those days.
 We were then able to produce more frequent and adventurous programmes.
 ‘Needle Talk’, our first request show (which is still on-air today), was joined by a country music show, a programme for the children’s wards, a local news programme and others.
 Over the years our output grew as more members joined and added their skills and interests to create more varied and interesting programmes.

 In 2003 the most exciting change took place when we moved into the redeveloped hospital building.
 We received generous grants from the National Lottery ‘Awards For All’ scheme and the Hampton Fuel Allotment Charity to help us include the latest technology when we designed our new studios.
 This meant that Radio West Middlesex was able to broadcast 24 hours a day through the bedside ‘entertainment units’ that were provided in many wards and allowed Radio West Middlesex, for the first time ever, to have its own independent headphone channel without the need of sharing with other radio stations, as it had since 1967.